decentraland/schemas/report/schemas.api.md

 //
 // @public (undocumented)
 export type LocalizedFieldType = any;

+// Warning: (ae-missing-release-tag) "LoggedInCachedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type LoggedInCachedEvent = BaseEvent & {
+    type: Events.Type.CLIENT;
+    subType: Events.SubType.Client.LOGGED_IN_CACHED;
+    metadata: ClientBaseMetadata;
+};

 // Warning: (ae-missing-release-tag) "LoggedInEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //